chunsejin/ai-oss2024/.github/ISSUE_TEMPLATE/update_function(AICMM).md

 ---
 name: 🔥 Add function 🔥
-about: Create a new function in application
+about: AICMM Create a new function in application
 title: '[Function]'
 labels: '[exist, unexist]'
 assignees: '@Prcnsi, @yeryeong713, @qor'